mtjhax/clearinghouse-adapter/processors/basic_export_processor/README.md

 This is working example of an extended ExportProcessor class.

-To use that as your export processor, simply update the export section of your `adapter_sync.yml` configuration file to look like this:
+To use it as your export processor, simply update the export section of your `adapter_sync.yml` configuration file to look like this:

 ```yaml